This obscure DC Comics character has but one real appearance, in 1952. He’s Catwoman’s brother.

 For the hep cats in the audience, here’s thematically appropriate 1952 music to accompany this article.
 Les Paul & Mary Ford were big back then.

-Karl lost contact with his sister circa 1938 (publication time ).
+Karl lost contact with his sister circa 1938.
 Selina had been rendered amnesiac in a plane crash.
-Having forgotten whom she was, she created a new life for herself as the infamous criminal, the Cat Woman.
+Having forgotten who she was, she created a new life for herself as the famous criminal, the Cat Woman.

 This lasted until 1950, when she recovered her memory and reformed.
 Selina and Karl were then reunited.

 Batman once recognised one of Karl’s techniques as a circus trick, and Karl seemed comfortable with both acrobatics and lions.
 It thus seems likely that he worked with circuses during the 1940s.